viciousjames/portfolio-gen/README.md

 # This code is used to create portfolios with python with API data from yfinance (Yahoo Finance), and creates graphs and charts to describe the data.
-Regression and out-of-sample regressions are also covered in the code.
+OLS Regression and out-of-sample regressions are also covered in the code.